Amy Holmes: Midterm Elections 2018

 In May 2000, Holmes was named one of People magazine’s “50 Most Beautiful People.”
 In 2016, she signed on to appear in the Fox network drama Shots Fired.
 In 2020, she joined the writing team for HBO’s “Real Time with Bill Maher.”

 Politics, Politics, Politics!
-Amy Holmes, a widely seen and respected pundit, analyzes the political spectrum.
-From her perch as a former speechwriter for former Senate Majority Leader Bill Frist, Holmes understands the inner workings of a political party and the policies that dominate the news.
-With 15 years in Washington, DC, she offers a unique look into the future.
+Amy Holmes, a widely seen and respected pundit, analyzes the political news of the day.
+Drawing on her time working for former Senate Majority Leader Bill Frist, as well as a keen pulse on the news that her time in political journalism has helped hone, Holmes touches on stories making headlines while explaining the inner workings of a political party and how they may evolve.
+With 15 years’ experience in Washington, DC, she offers a unique look into the future.
 Due to her razor-sharp wit, no-nonsense insight, and keen attention to the otherwise-unnoticed details, she is one of the most recognizable voices in political commentary.
-She offers a unique look into both the future of American politics under the Trump administration, the Congressional leadership, and all the current hot-button issues—and what it all means for the American people.
+She offers a unique look into both the future of American politics under the current administration, the Congressional leadership, and all the current hot-button issues--and what it all means for the American people.
 Her presentation is humorous, edgy, and intellectually stimulating—and sure to inform audiences about the up-to-the-minute pulse of American politics.

-The Battle Of The Sexes.
-A founding member of the Independent Women’s Forum, the sassy alternative to NOW, Holmes examines the impact women are making.
+The Battle of the Sexes.
+The face and voice of women’s community ToneNetworks, and a founding member of the Independent Women’s Forum, the sassy alternative to NOW, Holmes examines the impact women are making.
 A student of politics with a degree in economics from Princeton, she discusses women’s rights, labor status, ethics, and the battle of the sexes.
 She argues that women are not a monolithic voting bloc, but rather a diverse constituency from different regions, classes, ethnic backgrounds, and economic concerns.

 Ideal Debate Partners.
 Amy Holmes engages in exciting point-counter-points with some of our other featured speakers, among them—Peter Beinart, senior fellow at the Council on Foreign Relations, and Chuck Todd, NBC News’ Political Director.
 Holmes brings her trademark on-air debate style, her unconventional insight, and humor, while establishing a personal connection with the audience.